Empirical Design in Reinforcement Learning

 Do not do the following.
 Set up an experiment.
 Make no hypothesis.
 Run the experiment and look for a performance measure where your algorithm looks best compared to the others, continually re-running the experiment (possibly on different environments each time) until your algorithm wins.

-\paragraph{Environment overfitting} A pitfall is to produce agents overly specialized to a small number of environments.
-For example, you might take DQN and Pong and continually add new components and hyperparameters until you improve on DQN.
+\paragraph{Environment overfitting:} another pitfall is to produce algorithms overly specialized to a small number of environments.
+For example, you might take DQN and Pong and continually add new components and hyperparameters until you improve DQN on just Pong.
 This is unlikely to yield generally useful algorithmic innovations and little to no insight is generated.
 Another example is the focus on hard exploration games in Atari as extensively investigated by \citet{taiga2019benchmarking}.

-\paragraph{Overly complex agents} Generally speaking we are interested in the simplest agent that works well, with the fewest components.
-The alternative---a more complex agent with similar performance---by construction must have components that contribute nothing.
+\paragraph{Overly complex algorithms:} generally, we are interested in the simplest algorithms that work well, with the fewest components.
+The alternative---a more complex algorithm with similar performance---by construction must have components that contribute nothing.
 The contribution is figuring out which components matter and why.
-The instinct when a method is not working is to \emph{add} rather than \emph{subtract}.
+The instinct when a algorithm is not working is to \emph{add} rather than \emph{subtract}.
 By focusing on \emph{why} it is not working, rather than how to fix it, you are less likely to fall into this pitfall.